learn-neuroimaging/hitchhackers_guide_brain/docs/programming.md

 -   [Introduction to Neurohacking in R](https://www.coursera.org/learn/neurohacking) MOOC on coursera

 ## Introduction & Basics
--   [Khan Academy] (https://www.khanacademy.org/): Beginners' coursework on programming, algorithms, and more.
+-   [Khan Academy](https://www.khanacademy.org/): Beginners' coursework on programming, algorithms, and more.